By continuing to use our website, you agree to the use of cookies in accordance with Privacy Policy.

 Arco Etrusco - Etruscan Arch in Perugia

-Another Etruscan monument is the Pozzo Etrusco (Etruscan Well), which reaches a depth of 37 metres and is proof of the skill of our ancestors.
+Another Etruscan monument is the Pozzo Etrusco (Etruscan Well), which reaches a depth of 37 metres and is a testament to the skill of our ancestors.

 In the aforementioned square is the largest church in the city, the Chiesa di San Domenico.
 This church hides many attractions, including the tomb of Pope Benedict XI and the imposing bell tower, which is considered the symbol of Perugia.